 Mike Pino is the global learning partner for Cognizant, a fortune-200 IT services and business process outsourcing company based in New Jersey.
-He’s responsible for setting the learning curriculum for 40,000 employees who work in data analytics, artificial intelligence, programming, and digital engineering that keeps them up-to-date with today’s digital trends.
+He earned his PhD in English from the Graduate Center in 2004.

 Bren Cavallo earned his PhD in Mathematics from the Graduate Center.
 He's a data scientist at M Science, a data-driven research and analytics firm that uses unconventional data sets to uncover strategic insights on trends for leading financial institutions and corporations.

 Neil Hernandez is an Asylum Officer at the U.S. Citizenship and Immigration Services Agency, which is part of the Department of Homeland Security.
 Neil earned his PhD in the Political Science Program at the Graduate Center.

 Lauren Suchman is Evaluation Director at the Institute for Global Health Sciences at the University of California, San Francisco.
 Lauren earned her PhD from the Anthropology Program at the Graduate Center.

 Many of us have an inner critic, a persistent thought pattern that tells us we’re wrong, we’re not good enough, or maybe even that we don’t deserve success.
 In this blog post, I’ll debunk some myths about “imposter syndrome."